 Ian George, Archbishop of Adelaide 1995

 Domestic violence crosses all countries and cultures.
-Some abusive men claim that in their culture women have a subordinate role and the use of violence is permitted to keep women in line.
+Some men who use abuse or violence claim that in their culture women have a subordinate role and the use of violence is permitted to ensure that women stay in their role.
 Some accuse the legal system of attempting to destroy their culture or say that laws against family violence are racist.
-It is important to maintain cultural traditions and beliefs but this can be done without violence or abuse.
-Under the law the same standards of non-violent behaviour apply to all.
+It is important to maintain cultural traditions and beliefs and this can be done without violence or abuse.
+Under the law the same legal requirements of complying to non-violent behaviour apply to all.